SPAN250 Advanced Spanish I

 - IV.
 Prerequisites

-- SPAN202 (C or better) or permission of the Department of Language and Literature
+- SPAN202 (C or better) or equivalent or permission of the Department of Language and Literature

 - V. Other Pertinent Information